What to consider when your student wants to study abroad

 - Call the Study Abroad office with any and all questions and concerns!

 Did you enjoy reading this article?
-Sign up for UniversityParent’s weekly eNewsletter and purchase the Guide to Supporting Your Student’s Freshman Year for additional tips and advice to help your college student succeed.
-You can also add to the discussion and get feedback from fellow college parents by joining our College Parents’ Facebook group.
+Sign up for UniversityParent’s weekly eNewsletter and purchase the Guide to Supporting Your Student’s Freshman Year for additional tips, insight, and to help your college student succeed.
+You may also add to the discussion and get feedback from fellow college parents by joining our College Parents’ Facebook group.